 - The ability to time-manage whilst remaining goal focused

 - Analytical thinking and evidence of problem-solving skills

 - Great communication, showing skills of persuasion and influence

 - Be proactive and volunteer for roles within the team (note taker, timekeeper, chairperson etc).
-However do not let this role distract you from taking part in discussion.
+However, do not let this role distract you from taking part in the discussion.

 - Be aware of the core competencies that the firm seek in their recruitment process.
 Aim to show these through your contribution.
 For example, if it is a business scenario, show consideration for business needs in order to display commercial awareness.

 - Don’t be distracted by the presence of assessors in the room.
 Focus solely on your team.
 This will allow you to be yourself and act naturally.
 By trying to be the person you believe the assessors want to see, you risk coming across as muddled and inconsistent.